MeetAntala45/DocuMaster/README.md

 ### 4. Word to PDF Conversion
 Converts Word documents (.doc/.docx) into PDF format for easy sharing and better compatibility.

+### 5. PDF to Word Conversion
+Extracts text from text-based PDF documents and converts it into an editable Word (.docx) file.
+Complex layouts may vary.

+### 6. PDF Merge
+Combines multiple PDF files into a single consolidated PDF document.

+### 7. PDF Watermark
+Adds a customizable text watermark to all pages of a PDF document for security and identification purposes.

 ---

 ## 🔧 Technology Stack Used